 After a long love affair with all things foreign, Amsterdam's chefs have been rediscovering the simple joys of the Netherlands' native cuisine.
 Some serve traditional staples such as stamppot and draadjesvlees in all their Ye Old Dutch glory, while others offer a new take on traditional dishes, and various restaurants have reinterpreted the very definition of Dutch food by using regional products and old-fashioned ingredients in brand new ways.
-For a Dutch treat that will bring a smile to your face, try our 10 Best Restaurants in Amsterdam for Dutch Cuisine.
+For a Dutch treat that will bring a smile to your face, try the 10 Best Restaurants in Amsterdam for Dutch Cuisine.

 04 of 09

 Typical Brown Cafe Bar

 Restaurant Greetje (Peperstraat 23-25) also features a typical Amsterdam brown cafe style bar.
 Enjoy a drink here before your dinner, or try one of Amsterdam's traditional after-dinner liqueurs from A. van Wees distillery (Driehoekstraat 10).
 For the real deal, visit one of Amsterdam's famous brown cafes:

 - 't Arendsnest (Herengracht 90) sells over 600 types of Dutch beer (many are seasonal).